Facts and Trivia

 In the early years, the Awards were known as the Urnies because the winners were presented with a specially commissioned blue Wedgwood urn.
 These days the winners are presented with a solid bronze statuette depicting the young Olivier as Henry V at the Old Vic in 1937.
 Winners need to have sturdy mantelpieces; each statue weighs 1.6kg.

 The venue most closely associated with the Awards is Grosvenor House Hotel, which has hosted the after-show reception nine times and the ceremony itself on four further occasions.
-The awards have also been held at many West End theatres including the Theatre Royal Drury Lane, the Victoria Palace, the Lyceum, the National Theatre, the Albery (now the Noël Coward), the Shaftesbury, the London Palladium, the Dominion, the Piccadilly and, most recently, the Royal Opera House.
+The awards have also been held at many West End theatres including the Theatre Royal Drury Lane, the Victoria Palace, the Lyceum, the National Theatre, the Albery (now the Noël Coward), the Shaftesbury, the London Palladium, the Dominion, the Piccadilly, the Royal Opera House and, for the first time in 2017, the Royal Albert Hall.

 The first ever awards ceremony was held at the Café Royal on a Sunday evening in December 1976 and broadcast on the BBC as part of Nationwide.
 The first self-contained programme was broadcast on BBC1 in 1981, continuing until 1992 when it switched to BBC2 where it remained until 2003.
-In 2013 the event was broadcast live by BBC Radio 2 and ITV broadcasted a highlights programme shortly after the ceremony came to a close.
+In 2013 ITV broadcast a highlights programme shortly after the ceremony came to a close.
+This relationship continued in 2014, 2015 and 2016.

-Hosts of the awards have included Sheridan Smith and Hugh Bonneville (2013), Michael Ball and Imelda Staunton (2011 and 2012), Anthony Head, Richard Wilson, Sue Johnston, Clive Anderson (who hosted seven times) Angela Lansbury, Barry Norman, Anthony Hopkins, Sue Lawley, Diana Rigg, Edward Fox, Tim Rice, Gary Wilmot, Jane Asher, Tom Conti, Denis Quilley and Angela Rippon.
+Hosts of the awards have included Jason Manford (2017), Michael Ball (2016), Lenny Henry (2015), Gemma Arterton and Stephen Mangan (2014), Sheridan Smith and Hugh Bonneville (2013), Ball and Imelda Staunton (2011 and 2012), Anthony Head, Richard Wilson, Sue Johnston, Clive Anderson (who hosted seven times) Angela Lansbury, Barry Norman, Anthony Hopkins, Sue Lawley, Diana Rigg, Edward Fox, Tim Rice, Gary Wilmot, Jane Asher, Tom Conti, Denis Quilley and Angela Rippon.
 Famous names who have presented an award range from Diana, Princess of Wales to Eddie Izzard, and from Kevin Spacey to Sir Tom Stoppard and in 2007, Laurence Olivier's son, Richard.

 Sometimes one just isn’t enough.
 Among those who have had to dust off their acceptance speech for a second year running include director Stephen Daldry, who won consecutive Best Director awards in 1993 and 1994, Sheridan Smith, who won awards for Best Actress in a Musical (Legally Blonde) in 2011 and Best Performance in a Supporting Role (Flare Path) in 2012, and choreographers Dein Perry (1996 and 1997) and Matthew Bourne (2002 and 2003).
-Designers William Dudley, Mark Thompson and Tim Goodchild have also achieved the double, and lighting designer Paule Constable boasts three wins.
+Designers William Dudley, Mark Thompson, Tim Goodchild and Es Devlin have also achieved the double, as has sound designer Gareth Owen, and lighting designer Paule Constable boasts three consecutive wins.

 In 2002 Martine McCutcheon won Best Actress in a Musical for playing Eliza Doolittle in My Fair Lady.
 However, due to illness McCutcheon had already withdrawn from the show, to be replaced by Joanna Riding.
 The following year Riding won for her performance in the role.
 It is the only time the same award has been won for the same show in two successive years.